Imprisoned for life as a teen, Myon Burrell finds his voice

 “It’s almost like if that light is shining on me, it shined for them as well,” he said, adding for some it might just be a feeling of “well, this system is so crooked, but at least something is being done right now.”

-And for the first time in years, Burrell isn’t just inmate No. 211839.
-People now see him, and they are finally listening.
-There is a measure of hope.
+For the first time in years, inmate No. 211839 has a name, a story and a measure of hope.

 “I don’t know how it’s going to happen,” he said.
 “But I do believe that, you know, these doors are going to open up and, God willing, it’s going to be sooner than later.”